lh3/pangene/README.md

 pangene *.paf > graph.gfa
 ```
 If the output graph is cluttered in the Bandage viewer, you may add option
 `-a2` to filter out edges supported by a single genome.
-Graph construction
-takes a couple of minutes for typical input.
+By default, pangene
+filters out genes occurring in less than 5% of the genomes after deredundancy.
+If you want to retain low-frequency genes, add `-p0` to disable the filter.

 ### <a name="explore-graph"></a>Exploring a pangene graph